fbpx

 If the calculated TCPI results a greater than one outcome, the question that must be answered: “is this new level of cost performance realistically obtainable?”
 This leads us to the next feature of TCPI: determining the feasibility of a target forecast (EAC)

-TCPI Determines The Feasibility Of A Target Forecast (EAC)
+TCPI Determines The Feasibility of A Target Forecast (EAC)

 TCPI determines whether a target EAC is reasonable.
 How?